haighis/constance/MONITORING_GENSERVER_FUNCTIONALCORE_DESIGN.md

 check for the monitor item.
 Upon the pattern match for :ok atom a success message is sent to itself via `GenServer.cast(self(), {:success})`.
 When the pattern match for :error atom occurs then a failure message is sent to itself via `GenServer.cast(self(), {:failure})`.
-When a failure message occurs then Notifications are sent via Notifier library.
+When a failure message occurs then Notifications are sent via Notify library.
 See Notifier library for details of SendGrid and Slack Notifications.
 When the method signature for `handle_cast({:failure}, state)` is met then the Notifier library is called passing in the Monitor name and a "down" message.
 Currently we don't track success for Monitor in the system where this is a feature enhancement to store success checks for the current day, week for each scheduler